Don’t you get tired of seeing mobile learning as a trend year, after year, after year?

 Organizers have partnered with us to develop a QR Poster App that participants can use to interact with print materials.
 Reps get access to the ‘extra’ content by scanning QR code from print materials.
-This content comes in a form of videos, graphics, quizzes and pdf materials to be saved for future reference.
+This content comes in a form of videos, graphics, quizzes, and pdf materials to be saved for future reference.

-Trainees are encouraged to participate with activity points that they can accumulate to win an award or get a recognition.
+Trainees are encouraged to participate with activity points that they can accumulate to win an award or get recognition.

 - Scan a QR code or enter a poster number for access

 - Rich media: videos, graphics, pdf materials

 - Quizzes for knowledge assessment